perilstar/cinderwolf_net/README.md

 ## Hi!

 I'm Erica, but I also go by the usernames cinder, cinderwolf, peril, and perilstar.
-You can reach me on Discord by adding `@cinder.wolf`.
+You can reach me on Discord by adding <strong>@cinder.wolf</strong>.

 Here are some of my projects.